-A student who is not eligible for Law School scholarships or University loans may nevertheless be eligible for a federally subsidized, stateguaranteed loan.
+A student who is not eligible for Law School scholarships or Cornell University loans may nevertheless be eligible for a federally subsidized, state-guaranteed loan.
 Interested students should contact their local banks or an Ithaca bank for details.
+In addition, several private loans may be available; students should contact the financial aid counselor for details.